Regularity of limit sets of Anosov representations: Sufficient conditions for differentiability of -controlled subsets

-Since $F_{x,y}$ is continuous and injective, we can now apply the invariance of domain theorem to deduce that $F_{x,y}$ is a homeomorphism onto an open set in $I(x,y)$ in $\xi^{(m)}(x)\cap \Ab_y$.
-To finish the proof, we now need to show that
+Since $F_{x,y}$ is continuous, we can now apply the invariance of domain theorem to deduce that $F_{x,y}$ is a homeomorphism onto an open set $I(x,y)$ in $\xi_\rho^m(x)\cap \Ab_y$ (recall that $M$ is a topological $(m-1)$-manifold). \end{proof}